FloAI/ASMOT/README.md

 | **Joint** | Is the sample geometry (composition) preserved? | Unbalanced Optimal Transport (UOT) |
 | **Structural** | Is the ecological network topology preserved? | Gromov-Wasserstein (GW) |

-###  Adaptive Weighting
+### 🔹 Adaptive Weighting

 Realism scores are not arbitrary.
 ASMOT learns component weights from the **null distribution variance**, automatically prioritizing audit levels that are most stable and discriminative for your specific dataset.

-###  High-Order Interaction Scanning
+### 🔹 High-Order Interaction Scanning

-A Monte-Carlo probe of -dimensional taxon subsets using **phylogenetically grounded OT**.
+A Monte-Carlo probe of -dimensional taxon subsets.
 This detects "mode collapse" or "spurious correlations" in complex motifs (e.g.,  triplets) that simple pairwise correlations miss.

-###  Zero-Inflation Robustness

-Native support for **Unbalanced Optimal Transport**, allowing the metric to handle the extreme sparsity of microbiome data without artificial imputation.

-###  "Turing Test" via Classifiers

-Includes an adversarial audit module (`asmot_classifier`) that trains a Random Forest to distinguish real vs. synthetic samples based on their OT geometry.
+### 🔹 Benchmarking Ready

+Includes built-in datasets (`synth_zinb`, `synth_htln`) to immediately benchmark different generative models against ground truth data (`amgut1.filt`).

 ---